Internships

 The alternative is to look for a suitable position yourself and submit it for approval.
 Consider, for instance, public and semi-public organizations, NGO's, research and advice councils, political parties, or large business companies.
 If you search for an internship yourself, you have considerable liberty to find yourself a position that fits your wishes.
 Of course, the internship should still comprise of an inidividual assignment at an academic level, related to a political or societal issue.
 Finding a good internship position takes time and energy, so it is important to start early.
 At the start of the academic year you will be given tips and advice on how to go about your search.

 Before you start the internship, you are to describe its content and aims in an internship work plan, which requires the approval of your supervisor at the university and of the internship organization.
-The assessment of the internship takes place according to the rules of the Faculty of Humanities.
-You will find them below, in the step-by-step plan.
+At the end of the internship, you must write an internship report.
+The internship report is the basis for the supervising lecturers' final assessment.
+Please note: internships at the MA History of Politics and Society are graded Pass/Fail.
+Assessment is conducted using a standard assessment form and its appendix:

 Skills lab